One idea is all it takes

 Strong encouragement from his reporting manager to submit the paper to GPC ensured that ATMA got its due recognition at the organization level.
 ATMA now has a dedicated CoE in charge of continuous enhancements and extensions built into its suite.

-Shivaramesh’s Automated Technology Modernization Accelerator is one of HCL Technologies’ unique strengths.
+Shivaramesh’s Automated Technology Modernization Accelerator is one of HCLTech’ unique strengths.
 It is a key differentiator in legacy modernization and IT transformation and is recognized by analysts.
 The ATMA projects help customers overcome legacy application challenges with cost efficiency, faster delivery, and reduced risk.
 Shivaramesh went on to become one of the top four finalists at the prestigious Ideapreneurship Awards.
 “Being a solution architect, I am constantly challenged to design and propose solutions, which stand unique among competitors.
 The trust and confidence extended by the leaders for investing in the proposals was a great motivation,” he said.